Kerwindows/Kerwindows/README.md

-- 👋 Hi, I’m @Kerwindows
+- 👋 Hi, I’m Kerwin
-- 👀 I’m interested in colaborating and learning
+- 👀 I’m interested in colaborating and learning.
-- 🌱 I’m currently learning the MERN stack
+- 🌱 I’m currently learning the Software Engineering.
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking to network with other aspiring developers and engineers.
 - 📫 How to reach me kerwindows@hotmail.com

 <!---